vasek9876/Boba-Fett-Moff-Gideon-LED-Chest-Display/README.md

 - Power the device with a suitable battery (9 V battery or use a 5–10 V battery, but a 5-18 V battery is suitable)
 - LEDs gradually light up on startup when turned ON
 - If battery voltage is too low, the circuit enters deep sleep and indicates the error with the green LED and "E" on the first segment display.
-- It is possible to connect the powerbank directly to the pins used for the 9 V battery, but the consumption of the circuit is approximately 100 mA, so the circuit is not ready to run on a powerbank continuously (the powerbank turns off after a time because of the internal protection circuit)
+- It is possible to connect the powerbank directly to the pins used for the 9 V battery, but the consumption of the circuit is approximately 100 mA, so the circuit is not ready to run on a powerbank continuously (the powerbank turns off after a time because of its internal protection circuit)
+  - Some old power banks are ready to be used with this device, but it is not guaranteed.
+  - You can use, for example, this device [keep-alive device](https://www.sotabeams.co.uk/usb-battery-pack-keep-alive-load/) for the current version of the device.
-- By the calculation, the 9 V battery should keep the device on for 3 - 5 hours, but it depends on the battery capacity and internal resistance.
+- By the calculation, the 9 V battery should keep the device on for 3 - 5 hours, but it depends on the battery capacity and the battery's internal resistance.

 ## Programming
 - Microcontroller: **ATmega328PB**